kaytwastaken/kayt-dev-svelte/src/routes/blog/moto-g6-repair.md

 ## Flashing Android and some background

+Edited: 2022-05-11

-As you may know if you follow me on [Twitter](https://twitter.com/kayt_was_taken), I've been dabbling in the world of custom Android ROMs for about 3 months now (i think? tbh i cant remember).
+As you may know if you had followed me on Twitter, I've been dabbling in the world of custom Android ROMs for about 3 months now (i think? tbh i cant remember).
 It started with flashing my old Nexus 5x with Lineage 15 - I will be forever grateful to the engineers who made it so easy to unlock the bootloader on that phone - then I moved on to my brother's old Moto g7 (hereby referred to as just Moto).
 I was rather disappointed that unlocking the bootloader was a more involved process, but at least Motorola still made it easy.

 If I remember correctly, the process is essentially: